LaurentTrk/phapass/index.md

 This project has been developed for the [Advanced Phala Challenge](https://github.com/Phala-Network/Encode-Hackathon-2021/blob/master/advanced-challenge.md) of the [Encode Polkadot Hackathon](https://www.encode.club/polkadot-club-hackathon).

-It tries to demonstrate how we could rely on the Phala Confidential Contract feature to keep track of passwords.
+It tries to demonstrate how we could rely on the Phala Confidential Contract feature to keep track of passwords, providing a non custodial and decentralized password manager, embedded in a browser extension.

 {: .box-note}
-As the project requires custom non published browser extensions and deals with sensitive informations (your passwords !), there is no online demo of the project but you could have a look at [this short video](https://www.youtube.com/watch?v=dQw4w9WgXcQ) to see how it works.
+As the project requires non published custom browser extensions and deals with sensitive informations (your passwords !), there is no online demo of the project but you could have a look at [this short video](https://www.youtube.com/watch?v=dQw4w9WgXcQ) to see how it works.

 [This repository](https://github.com/LaurentTrk/phapass) holds the PhaPass blockchain code, which implements the [PhaPass contract](https://github.com/LaurentTrk/phapass/blob/phapass/crates/phactory/src/contracts/phapass.rs).